steadybit/extension-grafana/README.md

 Do you provide the service account token to the extension ?
 Does the token still exists on Grafana ?

-_warning: if you want the service account token to survive a grafana pod deletion or restart, you need to [persist the grafana data in a DB](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#database)._
+_warning: If you want the service account token to survive a Grafana pod deletion or restart, you need to [persist the Grafana data in a DB](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#database)._